astramieri/oci-generative-ai/docs/vector_databases.md

 1. **Accuracy**

-    Vector databases store data in a way that preserves semantic relationships, which is crucial for the accuracy of language models.
+    **Vector databases store data in a way that preserves semantic relationships**, which is crucial for the accuracy of language models.
 Traditional databases may not effectively capture these nuanced relationships.

 2. **Latency**

-    Vector databases are optimized for quick retrieval of high-dimensional data, a key requirement for reducing latency in LLMs.
+    **Vector databases are optimized for quick retrieval of high-dimensional data**, a key requirement for reducing latency in LLMs.
 Traditional databases might not offer the same level of efficiency in data retrieval.
 The indexing mechanisms in vector databases are designed for the efficient searching of high-dimensional data and this efficiency is crucial for reducing the response time of LLMs in real time applications.

 3. **Scalability**